 A hybrid WAN is a wide area network that sends traffic over two or more connection types.
 Hybrid WANs permit dynamic traffic engineering across both private and public domains, using a variety of connectivity options to make the best use of network resources.
 In its strictest sense, a hybrid WAN uses dedicated multiprotocol label switching (MPLS) circuits, plus carrier Ethernet, plus T3 links.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Hybrid WAN is closely aligned with, but not identical to, software-defined WAN (SD-WAN).
-In this approach, software dynamically routes traffic over available connections based on network policies and available bandwidth.
-Many hybrid WAN have an SDN component, although it is not required.
+In this approach, programming dynamically routes traffic over available connections based on network policies and available bandwidth.
+Many hybrid WANs have an SDN component, although it is not required.